About this book

 Intelligent, witty, tough-minded, and perceptive, The Road In Is Not the Same Road Out offers Solie's most exciting and captivating work to date, in poems of natural contemplation and uncertainty ranging under the aegis of lyric grace.

-Karen Solie was born in Moose Jaw, Saskatchewan.
-She is the author of three collections of poems including Pigeon, which won the Griffin Poetry Prize, the Pat Lowther Award, and the Trillium Book Award for Poetry.
-She was International Writer-in-Residence at the University of St. Andrews in 2011, and is an Associate Director for the Banff Centre's Writing Studio program.
-Her poems have been published in the U.S., the U.K., and Europe, and have been translated into French, German, Korean, and Dutch.
-Her first U.K. edition, The Living Option: Selected Poems, was published in 2013.
+Karen Solie is the author of three collections of poems, including Pigeon, which won the Griffin Poetry Prize, the Pat Lowther Award, and the Trillium Book Award for Poetry.
+Her poems have been published in North America, the U.K., and Europe.
 She lives in Toronto.